-Tours run regularly throughout each day from 10:30am-3pm, lasting approximately an hour.
+Tours run regularly from 10:30 am-3 pm, lasting approximately one hour.
 Tickets cost £6 and can only be purchased by cash on the day of your tour.

 Taste Cumbria returns once more to Cockermouth – the town where it all began!

-Now the county’s biggest and best food festival, The Trout Hotel is excited to welcome Taste Cumbria back for its eighth year of mouthwatering success.
+Now the county’s biggest and best food festival, The Trout Hotel is excited to welcome Taste Cumbria back for its tenth year of mouthwatering success.
 On show will be the best of the Cumbrian Larder with 80 foodie stalls, chef demonstrations, children’s entertainment, a secret gin garden, along with a pop-up restaurant in a yet-to-be-revealed venue, with Ben Wilkinson, head chef at Cottage in the Wood.
 Just 20 guests will be able to dine with him across the weekend.

-Despite being a food festival, the event also hosts a brilliantly hilarious comedy night that you can experience at the Kirkgate Arts Centre on the Friday evening.
-Witness some of the the most laugh out loud hilarious comedy from three comedic geniuses within the UK comedy circuit – one of which being Matt Reed, a Taste Cumbria legend.
-The event is a one-night only affair and tickets are limited, so grab yours while stocks last.
+Despite being a food festival, the event also hosts a brilliantly hilarious comedy night that you can experience on the Friday night.
+But as event is a one-night only affair, tickets are limited, so grab yours while stocks last.

 Fell of the Month